KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-musig.md

 }
 ```

-Copy the `partialsig` value to a secure location, and also copy the `partialsig` value to Node 1.
+Copy the `partialsig` value both to a secure location and to Node 1.

 ### Step 9: partialsig